- IB

 Consider the function .

-Given the function , for what value of is the period
+Given the function , for what values of is the period ?

-Hence, find the area between the the intersection points.
+Hence, find the area of the region enclosed by the graphs.